motion/orbit/plan.md

 ## what we are

-"intranet / operating system for your company"

-or

-"on device OS operating agent for your company"

-or

-"start menu for your company"
+"intelligence for your company knowledge"

+starting with:

+(Enterprise early edition)

+Customer success agent that realtime answers using knowledge base

+then:

+(Slack-like edition)

+Stripe Home for your cloud, unified cloud search and notification sorting, with realtime context.

+# Competition

 nearest neighbors: